greenelab/cimr-d/doc/contributing.md

 [an example](#gwas-upload-yaml-file-example).

+## Missing values

+Missing values in the yaml file may be indicated by `na` or by deleting the key from the yaml file.

 ## Listing multiple values

 Multiple values may be listed for keys in `data_info` and `method` sections.
 These values can be separated using a `;` (semicolon) between values.

 # Keys